basecamp/cognition/README.md

 # Cognition

 This is a gem that parses a message, and compares it to various matchers.
-When it finds a match, it executes an associated block of code or method, returning the output of whatever was run.
+When it finds the **first match**, it executes an associated block of code or method, returning the output of whatever was run.

 ## Installation